mar1-k/chess_elo_prediction/README.md

-# Chess ELO Rating Predictor
+# Chess Elo Rating Predictor

 Access the live demo at https://predict-chess-elo-streamlit-frontend-zsmu2mtvwa-uc.a.run.app

 ## Problem Description

-This project implements a machine learning solution to predict the ELO ratings of both White and Black players in chess games based on their gameplay statistics and performance metrics.
-The model analyzes various aspects of a chess game, including player experience, game duration, move quality, and decision-making patterns to estimate players' skill levels (ELO ratings).
+This project implements a machine learning solution to predict the Elo ratings of both White and Black players in chess games based on their gameplay statistics and performance metrics.
+The model analyzes various aspects of a chess game, including player experience, game duration, move quality, and decision-making patterns to estimate players' skill levels (Elo ratings).

 ### Why This Is Useful
 - **Player Skill Assessment**: Helps evaluate a player's true skill level based on their gameplay patterns rather than just win/loss records